 What looked good at the market?
 Kale, squash?
 Great!
 Use them.
-Cabbage, beans?
+Cabbage, chard?
 Great!
-Use those instead—or also.
+Use those instead — or also.
 As long as the vegetables are good, the soup will be great.

 Sharp knife (adult needed)